elisee/Modrog/README.md

     - (UI) TextEditor / TextInput: Quick navigation with Ctrl
     - (UI) TextEditor: Auto-indent when inserting lines
     - (UI) TextEditor: Language-specific syntax highlighting & auto-completion support (using callbacks or specialization, not built into the UI framework I think)
+    - (UI) TextEditor: Add option for line count gutter on the left